isomerpages/govtech-corp/media/technews/_posts/2021-03-17-post-Smart Cities around the world: The Helsinki Chapter.md

 <p>In Helsinki, you can book (and pay for) buses, trains, taxis, bikes, rental
 cars, and more — all from a single app.
 Instead of owning a car, users pay a subscription that allows them to use a wide range of transport offerings.</p>
-<p>The said app is&nbsp;<a href="https://whimapp.com/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Whim</a>&nbsp;– developed
+<p>The said app is&nbsp;Whim&nbsp;– developed in Helsinki by Finnish company
-in Helsinki by Finnish company MaaS Global and has been in operation since 2017, making Helsinki the first city with a comprehensive MaaS offering.</p>
+MaaS Global and has been in operation since 2017, making Helsinki the first city with a comprehensive MaaS offering.</p>
 <p>For users who frequently travel by different public transportation methods,
 a subscription to Whim — Whim Urban 30, Whim Weekend and Whim Unlimited, will enable them to make the most out of their subscription fee.</p>